EQUUS-ORG/ALOE/README.md

 ## Why aynchronous execution?

 Molecules in the input files are batched at the start of the job according to their sizes (numbers of atoms) and the system's memory (RAM) limit.
-All subsequent steps are executed asynchronously to optimize usage of available CPUs/GPUs as specified by the user.
+All subsequent steps are executed concurrently to optimize usage of available CPUs/GPUs as specified by the user.

 ## Citations